 - To proceed with the build without selecting any databases of a given type, use the checkbox Check here to continue without selecting any databases.
 You may also use the Back button to omit that type of database from the build.

-- Composer EBP databases are each shown with a checkbox in the final selection list.
+- SPE 2.x and Composer EBP databases are each shown with a checkbox in the final selection list.
 Unchecking the box means that databases extracted from that EBP file will not be used or included in your build.
 (All databases are of equal importance unless you choose to exclude the databases extracted from an .ebp file, giving more importance the graphics databases.)
 Generally, you would only uncheck the EBP database if it is unused, obsolete or in some other way invalid, and a better database can be built in (for example a graphics database).

 - Locations of Function Code .pdf files are listed for information, and BuildPlus will select the appropriate files.
 To change which locations of Function Code .pdf files are included, use the Back button to the System File Specification box, find your preferred file location and check the Redo box, then click Next to proceed.

 System File(s) Chosen lists all your selections so far.
 If corrections need to be made, press the Back button to review the system file selection panels.
 Otherwise, press the Finish button to continue.
 If outdated database source files are detected, you may choose to re-extract or update your files before proceeding with the build.
 After some database processing, the Configuration Wizard will appear.